SaltyCucumber/polkadon/README.md

 # react-polkadon

 ## Introduction
-This is an easy to use polkadot donation button React component
+This is an easy to use POLKAdot DONation button React component
 Complete with custom styles for the button
 Supports Polkadot, Kusama, Westend and Rococo chains